The seven habits of highly effective GitHubbers

 6. Contribute to the appreciation economy

 Likely influenced by Rework, which suggests that in many cases, public recognition is going to be a more appropriate response to someone going above-and-beyond than a monetary reward,3 it could be said that GitHub operates on somewhat of an appreciation economy.
 What I mean by that, is that appreciation (in the emotional sense) is the currency that makes many of the day-to-day interactions at GitHub possible.
-For a while, that took the form of company-wide “shoutout” every Friday (e.g., “shoutout to Ben for taking the time to help me learn X”), but as you can imagine, that didn’t scale as the company grew.
+For a while, that took the form of company-wide “shoutout” every Friday (for example, “shoutout to Ben for taking the time to help me learn X”), but as you can imagine, that didn’t scale as the company grew.

 Today, that appreciation economy often takes the form of the